-Section 1.1 addresses the purpose of the FS200.1 standard to establish minimum requirements for applications of foam plastic insulating sheathing (FPIS) on above-grade exterior walls.
+Section 1.1 addresses the purpose of the ANSI/ABTG FS200.1 standard (or "FS200.1") to establish minimum requirements for applications of foam plastic insulating sheathing (FPIS) on above-grade exterior walls.
 Chapter 1 focuses on general requirements that apply to the entire standard.
 Chapter 2 provides definitions.
 Chapters 3 and 4 provide requirements for various FPIS applications on above-grade exterior walls.
 Within these chapters, topical sections are organized to support the information needs of various audiences, such as code-officials, designers, builders, installers, and manufacturers.

-For example,
+For example: